microchip-pic-avr-examples/pic16f13145-biphase-decoder-mplab-mcc/README.md

 ## Concept

 The encoded data is received through a single data wire.
-The Non-Return-to-Zero (NRZ) signal and clock signal are recovered using the circuit composed of the logic elements into the CLB peripheral described in the figure below.
-The resulting signals are routed to the SPI peripheral which reads the data and stores into the internal buffer called `FrameBuffer`, then the decoded data is transmitted further via serial communication, UART, when the encoded messaged was fully received.
+The Non-Return-to-Zero (NRZ) signal and clock signal are recovered using the circuit composed of the logic elements contained within the CLB peripheral described in the figure below.
+The resulting signals are routed to the SPI peripheral which reads and stores the data into the internal buffer called `FrameBuffer`, then the decoded data is transmitted further via the UART serial communication, when the encoded message is fully received.

 <img src="images/clb_decoder_circuit.png" width="1000">

-The bi-phase encoded signal is received through a single wire.
-A decoding circuit is implemented using the CLB peripheral.
-The decoding circuit outputs the recovered NRZ data and a synchronized clock signal that are routed to the SPI peripheral configured in client mode.
+The Bi-Phase encoded signal is received through a single wire, while the decoding circuit is implemented using the CLB peripheral.
+The decoding circuit outputs the recovered NRZ data and a synchronized clock signal that are routed to the SPI peripheral configured in Client mode.
 The SPI peripheral will trigger the CLB circuit whenever a new byte is received, and the current byte will be stored in an internal buffer.
 The data is further transmitted via serial communication (UART).
-A time-out mechanism is implemented using the stop timer inside the CLB circuit (when no activity occurs on the bi-phase data line for the duration of 6 bytes).
+A time-out mechanism is implemented using the stop timer inside the CLB circuit, when no activity occurs on the Bi-Phase data line for the duration of six bytes.

-An edge detector is implemented using an OR gate, also for data validation two DQ latches with enable and reset pins.
-When any edge is detected on the encoded input message, the first latch (in the left of the picture) resets and outputs `0` logic, the signal needed for client select pin of the SPI peripheral.
-The hardware counter module, `pic16f131_counter` is counting up to 8 clock cycles for each bit of the encoded message and it is reset when an edge and the validation of the second latch (right side of the picture) are met into the AND gate.
-On the last counted bit, the counter is stopped, then the `StopCounter` sub-sheet, that is a implementation of a time-out counter inside the CLB, will count up to 8 to detect if the frame is over, or it is reset if any other edge of the input is detected.
+An edge detector is implemented using an OR gate, as well as two DQ latches with Enable and Reset pins for data validation.
+When any edge is detected on the encoded input message, the first latch (left side of the picture) resets and outputs a `0` logic, the signal needed for the client select pin of the SPI peripheral.
+The hardware counter module, `pic16f131_counter`, is counting up to eight clock cycles for each bit of the encoded message and it is reset when an edge and the validation of the second latch (right side of the picture) are met into the AND gate.
+On the last counted bit, the counter is stopped, then the `StopCounter` sub-sheet, that is an implementation of a time-out counter inside the CLB, will count up to eight to detect if the frame is over, or it is reset if any other edge of the input is detected.
 When the hardware counter is on, the fifth output, that represents the 6/8 of the period, will enable the latches to output the decoded message for the SPI.
-The SPI clock is also recovered using the hardware counter, also used to add a frequency tolerance due to possibility of the different operating frequency of the encoder / decoder.
-The fifth output of the hardware counter is used to verify the encoded bit of the message into the second half of it, not to detect if any other edge is detected in the middle of the transmission.
+The SPI clock is also recovered using the hardware counter, furthermore used to add a frequency tolerance due to possibility of the different operating frequency of the encoder/decoder.
+The fifth output of the hardware counter is used to verify the encoded bit of the message into the second half of it, not to determine if any other edge is detected in the middle of the transmission.
 The frequency of the CLB is given by the TMR2 Postscaler option, which means that the bit rate frequency of the decoder can be changed depending of the frequency of the encoded message.

 ## Setup